 Despite the fact that we have been active for over 10 years, we are still the only company worldwide that makes electricity with living plants.
 That is not surprising when you consider that technology development simply takes a lot of time.
 In addition, our unique technology is patented and complex to work with, making it difficult for other companies to join.
 To stay ahead with this typically Dutch innovation, we are constantly looking for ways to harvest more electricity, make products more reliable and serve new markets.
 Our technology is never finished!

 We have a high priority for sustainability.
 Within our company this is reflected in the continuous search for the most suitable, sustainable materials for our products and the (re)use of materials.
 Therefore we only work with partners and suppliers who are committed to sustainability and willing to think along with us about making our products and production processes more sustainable.

-David Strik, co-founder, works as an assistant professor at Wageningen University and is still an important link between scientific research and research and development at Plant-e.
+David Strik, co-founder, works as an associate professor at Wageningen University and is still an important link between scientific research and research and development at Plant-e.